CCBDA-UPC/Assignments-2025/Lab08.md

 _$ ./deploy.sh .env
 ```

+**Q8.12: Assess the current version of the web application against each of the twelve factor application.**

-**Q813: What steps will be necessary to be able to execute the bash shell script?**
+**Q8.13: What steps will be necessary to be able to execute the bash shell script?**

-**Q814: Create a new shell script that removes all the assets that have been created.
+**Q8.14: Create a new shell script that removes all the assets that have been created.
 (Optional)**

 # Task 8.2: Simple serverless using WebSockets

+#### Polling

+Think of it like checking your mailbox every 5 minutes to see if there’s a letter.
+Even if there’s nothing new, you keep walking out to check.
+That’s what polling does—your app keeps asking the server, “Anything new yet?” over and over.

+- **Good for:** Simpler apps, low-frequency updates, easy setup.
+- **Bad for:** Real-time needs, battery and bandwidth efficiency.

+#### WebSocket

+Now imagine the mailman just rings your doorbell as soon as something arrives.
+You don’t have to check constantly—updates come to you instantly.
+That’s WebSocket.
+It creates a live, open connection where data can flow both ways whenever needed.

+- **Good for:** Real-time apps (chat, notifications, live sports scores).
+- **Bad for:** Simple or static use cases, or when server can't handle persistent connections.

 ```bash